12-07-23 The Onondaga County Sheriff’s Office is currently accepting applications for the position of Undersheriff

 Interested candidates will be subject to a polygraph examination, background investigation, psychological evaluation, medical examination with drug screening and fingerprinting with a cost of $88.75

-For further information, to set up a tour of the facility or to submit your interest, please email our Human Resources Section at SH-HumanResources@ongov.net Application Deadline is 10-19-22
+For further information, to set up a tour of the facility or to submit your interest, please email our Human Resources Section at SH-HumanResources@ongov.net Accepting applications until the position is filled.

 Click HERE to view agency recruitment video.